berithpy/ekumenlabs.github.io/README.md

 git push -f origin master
 ```

-Keep in mind that working directly on the `master` is discouraged and should be avoided.
+Keep in mind that working directly on the `master` branch is discouraged and should be avoided.
 All the work done should have the `middleman` branch as a starting point.